Story27/DotSlash-5.0/README.md

 # DotSlash-5.0
-This is for competition purpose only
+This is for competition purpose!!!

 Topic : Management of vehicles in large parking areas.

   This project will ask for vehicle number of the owner when they come to any public parking slot.
   Then the program will give them a unique code and this all info will be saved in database. then at the time the owner comes to recieve their vehicle to program asks them their vehicle no.